What are CPP Payment Dates 2026?

 The CPP Enhancement (CPP2)

-If you earn between the YMPE ($71,300) and the YAMPE ($81,200), you and your employer will each make additional “CPP2” contributions at a rate of 4.0% on that portion of your earnings.
+If you earn between the YMPE ($74,600) and the YAMPE ($85,000), you and your employer will each make additional “CPP2” contributions at a rate of 4.0% on that portion of your earnings.
+(Source: CRA – Canada Pension Plan Enhancement)

 Self-Employed Canadians

 Self-employed Canadians contribute both the employer and employee portions when reporting earnings.
-Lower salaries under $71,300 are subject to proportional deductions up to the CPP contribution maximums.
-The 2025 maximum self-employed CPP contribution is $8,068.20.
+Salaries below $74,600 are subject to proportional deductions up to the CPP contribution maximums.
+The 2026 maximum self-employed CPP contribution is $8,460.90.
 Special rules apply to Quebec residents under QPP requirements.

-For more details on contribution rates, you can visit CRA’s official CPP rates.
+More details on the latest and historical contribution rates can be found on CRA’s official CPP rates.
 Understanding CPP contribution guidelines sheds light on eventual benefit calculations while illustrating the direct relationship between costs entering and exiting the system.

 Is CPP Taxable in Canada?